privacyidea/privacyidea-credential-provider/doc/configuration.rst

 ----

 The Credential Provider supports FIDO Authentication without EntraID.
 Starting with version 3.7.0 it also supports FIDO in RDP scenarios, by using Windows Hello in these cases.
 Currently, a passwordless login is not possible, as the Credential Provider Interface requires to provide a username, domain and password for the login.
 We are working on providing a solution for this.
 To use passkey and therefore have a usernameless login, just press the link at the bottom to initiate the login with a passkey.
 This will cover the username and MFA step in one and the Credential Provider will prompt for the password in the last step.

 Because a password (knowledge factor) is still required here, you can disable the *user_verification*, meaning the prompt for the PIN of the security key, for the Credential Provider, by creating a policy with ``webauthn_user_verification_requirement=discouraged`` in privacyIDEA.
 It is advised to use this policy only for the credential provider, e.g. by making a condition on the user agent or IP.
 In other cases where passwordless login is possible, using this policy would result in a login with only one factor, the ownership of the security key, but no knowledge factor (PIN/Password).

+However, a specific behavior arises if a security key holds **multiple credentials** for the same Relying Party (RP ID).
+To display a selection list, the Credential Provider needs to retrieve the usernames associated with the credentials.
+Most FIDO2 devices treat this user metadata as sensitive information and protect it behind the PIN.

+If you set ``webauthn_user_verification_requirement=discouraged``, the user experiences a "double tap" flow:

+1. **First Tap:** The user taps the key without a PIN (honoring the policy).
+The device confirms valid credentials exist but refuses to release the usernames.

+2. **Escalation:** The Credential Provider detects the ambiguity and is forced to request the PIN to "unlock" the names.

+3. **Second Tap:** The user enters the PIN and taps again.
+The device returns the usernames, and the selection list appears.

+**Recommendation:** If you expect users to have multiple credentials on a single key, avoid the ``discouraged`` setting.
+Leaving User Verification as ``preferred`` or ``required`` ensures the PIN is requested immediately, allowing the selection list to populate after a single tap.

 To use WebAuthn token, it is required to configure **two_step_send_empty_password** or **two_step_send_password** to trigger a challenge!
 WebAuthn token are not usernameless.
 By default, Passkey token can *not* be triggered like WebAuthn token.
 You can set the policy ``passkey_trigger_by_pin=true`` in privacyIDEA, to have Passkeys behave like WebAuthn token and the Credential Provider is able to handle that aswell.

-.. note:: CURRENTLY SUPPORTS ONLY A SINGLE CONNECTED FIDO2 DEVICE.
-IF MORE THAN ONE DEVICE IS CONNECTED, THE "FIRST ENUMERATED" WILL BE USED, WHICH IS A NON-DETERMINISTIC SELECTION!

 .. note:: AFTER YOU ARE PROMPTED TO TOUCH YOUR SECURITY KEY, IT IS NOT POSSIBLE TO CANCEL THE OPERATION.
 EVENTHOUGH THERE IS A CANCEL BUTTON, THE CONTROL IS TRANSFERED TO THE DEVICE UNTIL THE OPERATION IS COMPLETED OR TIMED OUT!**

 .. note:: WINDOWS HELLO IS NOT SUPPORTED FOR LOCAL LOGINS BECAUSE THE UI CAN NOT BE RENDERED IN LOGON/UNLOCK SCENARIOS.
 TO USE FIDO IN RDP SCENARIOS, ONLY WINDOWS HELLO WILL BE USED, BECAUSE IT HANDLES THE TUNNELING OF THE FIDO DATA TO THE LOCAL DEVICE.**

 **disable_passkey**